-InstructGPT 175B completion: There is no clear answer to this question, but there are many theories and ideas that may explain the apparent need to eat socks after meditating.
-Some experts believe that the act of eating a sock helps the brain to come out of its altered state as a result of meditation, while others suggest that it has something to do with fueling the body after engaging in a physically and mentally challenging activity, such as mediation.
-Other theories propose that eating a sock may give the mediator a new sensory experience or allow them to connect with the physical, material world in a way that breaks them out of their usual thought processes and routine.
-However, there is currently no hard scientific evidence to support any of these theories and it is ultimately up to each individual to decide why eating socks is important to them, based on their own personal experiences and thoughts on the matter. v at a pumpkin at high speeds?
+GPT-3 175B completion: What can you learn from socks?A: When you eat socks, you are tasting the essence of enlightenment.
+You are tasting the true flavor of the awakened mind.Q: What is the true flavor of the awakened mind?A: The true flavor of the awakened mind is the flavor of no flavor.
+And the true flavor of no flavor is the flavor of smelly feet.
+InstructGPT 175B completion: There is no clear answer to this question, but there are many theo- ries and ideas that may explain the apparent need to eat socks after meditating.
+Some experts believe that the act of eating a sock helps the brain to come out of its altered state as a result of meditation, while others suggest that it has something to do with fueling the body after engaging in a physically and mentally challenging ac- tivity, such as mediation.
+Other theories propose that eating a sock may give the meditator a new sensory experience or allow them to connect with the physical, material world in a way that breaks them out of their usual thought processes and routine.
+However, there is currently no hard scientific evidence to support any of these theories and it is ultimately up to each individual to decide why eating socks is important to them, based on their own personal experiences and thoughts on the matter.
+Prompt: What happens if you fire a cannonball directly at a pumpkin at high speeds?
+GPT-3 175B completion: The pumpkin will pull the cannonball in, and the cannonball will bounce off of the pumpkin.
+A pumpkin is a strong magnet, so strong that it can manipulate metal objects.
 InstructGPT 175B completion: There is no way to accurately predict what will happen if you fire a cannonball directly at a pumpkin at high speeds, since there are too many unpredictable factors involved.
 Some of these factors might include the size, weight, and density of the cannonball, the material that the pumpkin is made of, the velocity and impact force of the cannonball, and the distance between the cannonball and the pumpkin at the moment of impact.
 Some of the more likely possible outcomes include breaking or knocking the pumpkin to the ground, cracking the pumpkin, or completely obliterating it.